Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Generalized probabilistic theories

 \begin{example}[$N$-outcome quantum theory] The vector space is $A=\mathbf{H}_N(\mathbb{C})$ --- note that this is a vector space over the \emph{reals}, not over the complex numbers, since it is not closed under multiplication with the imaginary unit $i$.
 The set of normalized states is the set of \emph{density matrices},

-Here and in the following, the notation $\rho\geq 0$ denotes the fact that $\rho$ is positive-semidefinite, i.e.\ $\langle\psi|\rho|\psi\rangle\geq 0$ for all $\psi\in\mathbb{C}^N$.
+Here and in the following, the notation $\rho\geq 0$ denotes the fact that $\rho$ is positive-semidefinite, i.e.\ $\langle\psi|\rho|\psi\rangle\geq 0$ for all $|\psi\rangle\in\mathbb{C}^N$.
 This is equivalent to $\rho$ being Hermitian and having only non-negative eigenvalues.

 The normalization functional is $u_A(\rho):={\rm tr}(\rho)$, and the state cone becomes the \emph{positive semidefinite cone}, $A_+=\{M\in A\,\,|\,\, M\geq 0\}$. \end{example} In the quantum case, the general definition of a ``pure state'' (Definition~\ref{DefPure} above) reduces to the usual definition of a pure quantum state: every density matrix can be diagonalized, $\rho=\sum_{i=1}^N p_i |i\rangle\langle i|$ for some orthonormal basis $\{|i\rangle\}_{i=1}^N$, and if the $p_i$ are not all zero or one, then this defines a non-trivial convex decomposition of $\rho$ into other states.
-Hence $\rho$ is pure if and only if it can be written as a one-dimensional projector, i.e.\ as $\rho=|\psi\rangle\langle\psi|$ for some suitable $\psi\in\mathbb{C}^N$.
+Hence $\rho$ is pure if and only if it can be written as a one-dimensional projector, i.e.\ as $\rho=|\psi\rangle\langle\psi|$ for some suitable $|\psi\rangle\in\mathbb{C}^N$.

 What do the quantum state spaces look like -- geometrically, as convex sets?
-For the case $N=2$ (the qubit), the answer is well-known (see e.g.\ Nielsen and Chuang, 2000): we can write every $2\times 2$ density matrix $\rho$ in the form
+For the case $N=2$ (the qubit), the answer is simple and easy to depict (see e.g.\ Nielsen and Chuang, 2000~\cite{NielsenChuang2000}): we can write every $2\times 2$ density matrix $\rho$ in the form

 With the ``Bloch vector'' $r=(r_1,r_2,r_3)$, we have the equivalence

 where $\lambda_{1/2}$ denotes the two eigenvalues of $\rho$.
 This parametrization identifies the qubit state space $\Omega_A$ with the \emph{Bloch ball} -- the unit ball in three dimensions.
 It is crucial that this parametrization is \emph{linear}, so that we can interpret convex mixtures in the ball as probabilistic mixtures of states.
 The Bloch ball is sketched in Figure~\ref{fig_blochball}.